Understanding Uterine Fibroid Embolization

-What is UFE?
+What is Uterine Fibroid Embolization?

-In most cases, a patient will need to stay overnight in the hospital but may return to normal activities immediately following discharge.
+Sometimes, a patient may need to stay overnight in the hospital but may return to normal activities immediately following discharge.

 One of the most significant benefits of UFE is the preservation of the uterus and the non-invasive nature of the procedure.
-Other benefits include:

-- Decrease in heavy menstrual bleeding from symptomatic fibroids
+- Decrease in heavy menstrual bleeding

 - Decrease in urinary dysfunction

-- Decrease in pelvic pain and pressure
+- Reduction of pelvic pain and pressure

 - Virtually no blood loss